To receive official GRE® scores, your institution or program must first become a GRE score user.

-Score reports for the paper-based GRE revised General Test and GRE® Subject Tests are sent to GRE score users who test takers designate to receive their scores within six weeks after the test date.
+Score reports for the paper-delivered GRE revised General Test and GRE® Subject Tests are sent to GRE score users who test takers designate to receive their scores within six weeks after the test date.

 Score Reporting Services

-The GRE program offers authorized score users a choice of FREE score reporting, in three convenient ways.
+The GRE program offers authorized score users a choice of FREE score reporting in three convenient ways.